Arthur

 Cryptis: An extension of the Iris separation logic for verifying cryptographic protocols.

-Deriving: A Coq library for automating the definition of class instances for inductive types.
+Deriving: A Rocq library for automating the definition of class instances for inductive types.

-Extensional Structures: A Coq library of finite data structures that support extensional equality.
+Extensional Structures: A Rocq library of finite data structures that support extensional equality.

-Micro-policies: A programming model for tag-based security policies formalized in Coq.
+Micro-policies: A programming model for tag-based security policies formalized in Rocq.

 Coq utils: A small library of Coq utilities, including a formalization of nominal sets.